jbarkle/Python-API-Challenge/README.md

     - Northern Hemisphere: Wind Speed vs. Latitude
     - Southern Hemisphere: Wind Speed vs. Latitude

-Additionally, included a brief analysis of each relationship pair.

 ## VacationPy Data Analysis

 ### Created a Python script in Jupyter Notebooks to plan future vacations (*wow!*) using the geoViews Python library, and the Geoapify API.
 Created map visualizations, and included the following: